 So there!
 Llewellyn ‘Wicca 101′ books were accurate.
 BOOM.

-Paracelsus’ work profoundly influenced Western Esoteric Philosophy, which was preserved by mystery schools in Britain such as Masonic Temples, and The Golden Dawn….who taught Crowley…whose work influenced Gardner and Sanders and countless other foreparents of modern Wicca…who launched a lineage…who’s downline priest would become…this Curmudgeon claiming superiority over us, and belittling our knowledge of actual ceremonial magick.
+Paracelsus’ work profoundly influenced Western Esoteric Philosophy, which was preserved by mystery schools in Britain such as Masonic Temples, and The Golden Dawn….who taught Crowley…whose work influenced Gardner and Sanders and countless other foreparents of modern Wicca…who launched a lineage…who’s downline priest would become…this Curmudgeon claiming superiority over us, and belittling our knowledge of occult magick.

 Bottom Line: Wicca has always been a syncretism of British/European pagan religions, with both local folk magick and Ceremonial Magick born of the ancient worlds in the Middle-East, Greece, Rome, Egypt, India, Asia… I have no problem with that.
 If you choose not to discover those origins by refusing to read more than just your own books, well….good luck with that.
 However, the Curmudgeonly Wiccans of the world can cease and desist with the arrogant mockery of next-gen witches who’ve done their homework.
 Any teacher who denigrates their students is an asshole, and I have no time for assholes.